SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

-        &nbsp;

-        The first line tells the graphics card to draw to just the RenderTarget texture, then you draw as normal.&nbsp; To finish off so that you can then begin drawing back to the screen it is important to then turn off drawing to the rendertarget and back to the main screen, as shown in the last line.
+        The first line tells the graphics card to draw to just the RenderTarget texture, then you draw as normal.
+To finish off so that you can then begin drawing back to the screen it is important to then turn off drawing to the rendertarget and back to the main screen, as shown in the last line.